 Definition of Linux Shutdown Command

 The shutdown command in Linux helps in shutting down the system in a secure way.
 When we initiate the shutdown command, all the users who are logged in and also processes are therefore notified that there will be shutdown in the system and thus no further logins are allowed in the system.
 We can shutdown the system immediately or in a schedule by 24-hour format.
-It is to be noted that only root users has the permissions to shutdown the system.
+It is to be noted that only root users have the permissions to shutdown the system.

 In this article, we will show how to use shutdown command in Linux and to manage this command with different options.
 We have briefly explained the options with snippets for better understanding.